kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/tempo.md

     # pipelines with the same name
     traces/1:
       receivers: [otlp] # your receiver
-      processors: [tail_sampling, batch] # make sure to have the probabilistic_sampler before your batch processor
+      processors: [batch] # make sure to have the probabilistic_sampler before your batch processor
       exporters: [otlp/2] # your exporter pointing to your Tempo instance

 ```